airavata-courses/CAPtivate/UserManagement/README.md

 5. Download and extract the code to your local machine.
 Open the folder UserManagement which must contain the _pom.xml_.
 Open a command prompt in this location.
 6. Configure and set up the database as follows -

-i.
-Create a datbase by the name of 'ads' in your mysql instance by running the following command MySQL.
+1. Create a datbase by the name of 'ads' in your mysql instance by running the following command MySQL.

 `create database ads;`

-ii.
-In the applications.properties file of the repository (in the _'..\CAPtivateUserManagement\src\main\resources'_ folder), change the value of the following variables as per the settings of your MySQL instance.
+2. In the applications.properties file of the repository (in the _'..\CAPtivateUserManagement\src\main\resources'_ folder), change the value of the following variables as per the settings of your MySQL instance.

 - spring.datasource.username=_<your_MySQL_root_username>_